Nursery Room 1 Summer Curriculum

 - Weekly outings

-- The use of small and large equipment to develop both fine and gross motor skills.
+- Developing motor skills through the use of small and large equipment

-- Hands on media exploration such as sand, water, rice, spaghetti, paints etc.
+- Hands on media exploration, including sand, water, rice and spaghetti

-- Listening to story and facts using the interactive computer
+- Listening to stories and facts using the interactive computer

 - Song board